-If a student fails to participate in a course during the add/drop period of his/her session, the Registrar will drop the student from the course, and he/she may not attend the course during that session.
-Students will not receive a grade for the course; they will be unregistered, and it will not show on the transcript.
+If a student fails to participate in a course during the add/drop period of his/her session, the Registrar will drop the student from the course(s), and he/she may not attend the course(s) during that session.
+Students will not receive a grade for the course(s); the student will be unregistered, and the unscheduled course(s) will not show on the transcript.
 Please see the Institutional Refund Policy for financial obligations.